 This course provides a basic understanding of human sexuality from a biological, psychological, and social perspective.
-Topics include such items as anatomy, equivalents)

-physiology, and sexual responses, psychosexual development, sexual behaviour, and sexual complications.
-3 CR / (3,0)
+Topics include such items as anatomy, physiology, and sexual responses, psychosexual development, sexual behaviour, and sexual complications.

 PSYC 201 UT Statistics for the Social Sciences